8+ Fun Grammar Games to Help You Learn a Language

 So how can we make grammar fun?
 The same way we make most things fun: we turn it into a game.

-A better but still imperfect approach is the classic learning method “look, cover, write, check”.
-Look at the correct verb forms, cover up the screen or piece and paper, try and write down all the forms from memory, then uncover the correct answers and see how well you did.
+A better, but still imperfect, approach is the classic learning method “look, cover, write, check”.
+Look at the correct verb forms, cover up the screen or piece and paper, and try to write down all the forms from memory.
+Then uncover the correct answers and see how well you did.
 Rinse, repeat.

 Let’s get started… and don’t forget to have fun!

 Give everyone a piece of paper, and nominate one person to be the “describer”.
-It's their job to think of someone they know, or a famous person (it's more interesting if they pick someone who's in the room), then to describe that person's appearance.
+It's their job to think of someone they know, or a famous person, then to describe that person's appearance.
+(Tip: it's more interesting if they pick someone who's in the room.)

 Whichever version you play, it's a good way to practice forming and answering questions.
 To expand the range of potential grammar practiced, you could permit questions that require a more in-depth answer than a simple “yes” or “no”.